Stuck Inside of Mobile with the Memphis Blues Again: Analysis and reception

-In a positive review of Blonde on Blonde for Asbury Park Press, Dave Margoshes of the considered the song, which he called a "surrealistic frenetic blues"," to be one of the four "outstanding" tracks on the album.
-Paul Williams named the track as his favorite from the album when he wrote in Crawdaddy in 1966 that it was "a chain of anecdotes bound together by an evocative chorus".
-He felt that "Dylan relates specific episodes and emotions in his offhand impressionistic manner, somehow making the universal specific and then making it universal again in that oh-so-accurate refrain."
+In a positive review of Blonde on Blonde for Asbury Park Press, Dave Margoshes considered the song, which he called a "surrealistic frenetic blues", to be one of the four "outstanding" tracks on the album.
+Paul Williams named the track as his favorite from the album when he wrote in Crawdaddy! in 1966 that it was "a chain of anecdotes bound together by an evocative chorus".
+He offered, "Dylan relates specific episodes and emotions in his offhand impressionistic manner, somehow making the universal specific and then making it universal again in that oh-so-accurate refrain."
 Williams also praised the musicianship, adding that he had never heard the organ "played so effectively" as by Kooper on the number.
 In the Record Mirror review, Norman Jopling wrote that the song was "jolly .. with a teen-beaty backing" and was "quite amusing".

-Neil Spencer gave the song a rating of 5/5 stars in an Uncut magazine Dylan supplement in 2015, rating it as one of the three "grand statements on Blonde on Blonde, alongside "Sad Eyed Lady of the Lowlands" and "Visions of Johanna".
+Neil Spencer gave the song a rating of 5/5 stars in an Uncut magazine Dylan supplement in 2015, rating it as one of the three "grand statements" on Blonde on Blonde, alongside "Sad Eyed Lady of the Lowlands" and "Visions of Johanna".
 Author John Nogowski rated the song as "A+".
 He described it as "a brilliantly funny portrait in black velvet of a world gone mad", and one of Dylan's "most perfectly realized songs".

 Live performances

 According to his website, Dylan played "Stuck Inside of Mobile with the Memphis Blues Again" 748 times in concert between 1976 and 2010.
 The first live performance was at the University of West Florida, Pensacola, on April 28, 1976, during the Rolling Thunder Revue tour.
-The performance at Tarrant County Convention Center Arena, Fort Worth, Texas, on May 16, 176, was included on the live album from the tour, Hard Rain, released on September 10, 1976.
+The performance at Tarrant County Convention Center Arena, Fort Worth, Texas, on May 16, 1976, was included on the live album from the tour, Hard Rain, released on September 10, 1976.
 The album was produced by Don DeVito and Dylan.
 The Hard Rain version has a duration of six minutes and six seconds.
 An edited version of this album track, lasting three minutes and 35 seconds, was also released as a single in the United States on November 30, 1976, with "Rita May" as the B-side; the single did not chart.
 Critics received the Hard Rain version of the song, which omitted three verses from the original, negatively.
 Nogowski rated the version as a B+, but preferred the musicianship on the original.